-If you're an eBay seller based in the UK and you want a conclusive answer to if you are paying VAT on your eBay fees then you've come to the right place...
+If you're an eBay seller based in the UK and you want a conclusive answer to the are you paying VAT on your eBay fees question, then you've come to the right place.

 We are not Tax Advisors and so our advice and suggestions on the application of tax rules cannot be construed as tax advice.
 We highly recommend that users seek advice from qualified accountants for their tax compliance.

-There are various different types of eBay fees.
-The truth is that most of them (but not all of them) incur 20% VAT if you're a UK established seller.
+There are various different types of eBay fees, and the truth is that most of them (but not all of them) incur 20% VAT if you're a UK established seller.

-If you're using eBay Managed Payments then the following fees apply:
+If you're using eBay Managed Payments, then the following eBay VAT fees apply:

 After you've used your monthly allocation of 1,000 free listings (or more if you have an eBay Shop), you'll be charged 35p for each new listing created.

-Reserve Prices, Adding a Buy it now Price, Subtitles, Gallery Plus, Listing in 2 categories, Scheduler, International Site Visibility, Special durations are all examples of optional listing upgrades.
+Reserve Prices, adding a Buy it now Price, Subtitles, Gallery Plus, Listing in 2 categories, Scheduler, International Site Visibility, and Special durations are all examples of optional listing upgrades.

-When you are found responsible for a chargeback or other disputed amount as per eBay's policies, we charge a £16.80 dispute fee for each dispute.
+When you are found responsible for a chargeback or other disputed amount, as per eBay's policies, they charge a £16.80 dispute fee for each dispute.

-If your registered address is in the UK, eBay charge an international fee when the delivery address for the item (entered by the buyer during checkout) is outside the UK.
+If your registered address is in the UK, eBay charges an international fee when the delivery address for the item (entered by the buyer during checkout) is outside the UK.

-When you create listings or sell items on an international eBay site, eBay may convert your funds to a different currency in order to collect amounts owed by you to eBay, or to payout funds due to you.
+When you create listings or sell items on an international eBay site, eBay may convert your funds to a different currency in order to collect amounts owed by you to eBay or payout funds due to you.
 They charge a 2.5% fee for doing so.

 eBay Delivery powered by Packlink is a platform that allows UK sellers to purchase Delivery labels at competitive rates.
 Packlink uses DHL, DPD, UPS, Hermes and InPost as their preferred carriers.

-Royal Mail also offered sellers the opportunity to purchase postage labels though eBay via their Online Potage portal.
+Royal Mail also offers sellers the opportunity to purchase postage labels through eBay via their Online Potage portal.

 Source: Royal Mail

-On your monthly eBay fees VAT invoice you will see a full breakdown of all the fee types you have been charged during that month.
+On your monthly eBay fees VAT invoice, you will see a full breakdown of all the fee types you have been charged during that month, including the VAT on eBay fees.
 At the bottom will be a breakdown of the total taxable fees and total non-taxable fees:

-If you want to join thousands of sellers who are automating their eBay and Amazon seller bookkeeping then you should check out Link My Books.
+If you want to join thousands of sellers who are automating their eBay, Amazon, Etsy and Shopify seller bookkeeping, then you should check out Link My Books.

 Link My Books hooks up directly with your eBay account and accounting software like Xero or QuickBooks.
-It automates all your bookkeeping by creating a summary for each eBay payout with all sales, refunds, fees and VAT correctly broken down and accounted for.
+It automates all your bookkeeping by creating a summary for each eBay payout with all sales, refunds, fees, and VAT correctly broken down & accounted for.

-So one less task for you to do each month.
+So, one less stressful task for you to do each month.
 Try Link My Books for free today.